covovker/ecwid-wordpress-plugin/ecwid-shopping-cart/readme.txt

 Tested up to: 3.9
 Stable tag: 2.4.3.2

-Ecwid is a free full-featured shopping cart that can easily be added to any blog and takes less than 5 minutes to set up.
+Ecwid is a full-featured shopping cart that can be added to any Wordpress site in less than 5 minutes.
+Start using Ecwid for free today.

 == Description ==
 +**Wordpress.com officially recommends Ecwid as an e-commerce solution to millions of its users!**